Lab 4: Vectors and Matrices#

 [ 874.00 996.00 1118.00 1240.00 ]

-What… wait… hang on a minute, this matrix isn’t the same as the one from equation (8).
-Our .multiply() method hasn’t given us the result shown above.
-The reason for this is something called column-major order.
+Hang on a minute, this matrix isn’t the same as the one from equation (8).
+Our multiply() method hasn’t given us the result shown above.
+The reason for this is how the elements of a matrix are stored in memory.

 Column-major order#